Grant Garrigues, MD

 Melissa Wright, MD

-Randall J. Otto, MD, Secretary
+Randall J. Otto, MD, Chair

 Michael Boin, MD